Nicky Gile Rocks A Bikini And Unbuttoned Jeans In New Instagram Video

-Nicky Gile has been serving up some sexy content on Instagram lately that mostly shows off her insanely toned physique, and today’s post did not disappoint.
+Nicky Gile has been serving up some sexy content on Instagram lately that shows off her insanely toned physique, and today's post did not disappoint.
 In the latest share, the American model wore a tiny pink bikini set and a pair of loose-fitting jeans.

 Nicky sported a scanty bikini top that barely covered her ample assets.
 The garment was padded and had a ruched design along the base.
 It also featured strings that went around the nape of her neck, with another pair of thin straps tied around her back.
-The top’s cups showed a large gap from each other since her bust stretched out the piece.
+The top's cups had a large gap between each other, since her bust stretched out the piece.

 Nicky swayed her hips and placed her board on the ground.
 She then sat on her toy, rolling it forward and back.
 The bombshell picked up the Bang Energy drink and stretched her right leg as she drank the canned beverage.
 She placed her drink on the floor and faced the camera with a big smile on her face.
 Sunlight poured over her body, making her skin glow.